eTpMaxim/PowerBIPortfolio/Sales Insights/README.md

 - Creating a dashboard that provides sales order insights with data gathered
 - Sales team no longer manually gathering data and reallocating time to provide value in other areas
 - Guide all stakeholders to make better data driven decisions to generate measurable improvements
+## Data Analysis Using MySQL

+- Gather data through basic queries
+    - 150283 records in transactions table
+    - 38 records in customers table
+    - 279 records in products table
+    - 17 records in markets table

+Checking Data

+- Combine transactions and date tables using the Join function
+    - Sorted by sales_amount and noticed a record for -1 (needs to be cleaned)
+    - Ran query for any records not in INR (Indian Rupee currency)
+        - Found 2 records in USD (needs to be cleaned)